thelovebug/wiki.moobug.net/docs/docs/amateur_radio/dmr.md

 title: "To Do: DMR"
 ---

-!!! information
-    This is a living document as I'm on my DMR journey now.
-It will start as a to-do list, and ultimately become a reference, but it may change frequently.
+!!! info "This is a living document as I'm on my DMR journey now.
+It will start as a to-do list, and ultimately become a reference, but it may change frequently."

 ## Configuration